Gliese 667: Planetary system

 Two extrasolar planets, Gliese 667 Cb (GJ 667 Cb) and Cc, have been confirmed orbiting Gliese 667 C by radial velocity measurements of GJ 667.
 There were also thought to be up to five other potential additional planets; however, it was later shown that they are likely to be artifacts resulting from correlated noise.

 Planet Cb was first announced by the European Southern Observatory's HARPS group on 19 October 2009.
 The announcement was made together with 29 other planets, while Cc was first mentioned by the same group in a pre-print made public on 21 November 2011.
 Announcement of a refereed journal report came on 2 February 2012 by researchers at the University of Göttingen/Carnegie Institution for Science.
 In this announcement, GJ 667 Cc was described as one of the best candidates yet found to harbor liquid water, and thus, potentially, support life on its surface.
 A detailed orbital analysis and refined orbital parameters for Gliese 667 Cc were presented.
 Based on GJ 667 C's bolometric luminosity, GJ 667 Cc would receive 90% of the light Earth does; however, much of that electromagnetic radiation would be in the invisible infrared light part of the spectrum.
-Based on black body temperature calculation, GJ 667 Cc should absorb more overall electromagnetic radiation, making it warmer (277.4 K) and placing it slightly closer to the "hot" edge of the habitable zone than Earth (254.3 K).

 From the surface of Gliese 667 Cc, the second-confirmed planet out that orbits along the middle of the habitable zone, Gliese 667 C would have an angular diameter of 1.24 degrees—2.3 times larger than the Sun appears from the surface of the Earth, covering 5.4 times more area—but would still only occupy 0.003% of Gliese 667 Cc's sky sphere or 0.006% of the visible sky when directly overhead.

 At one point, up to five additional planets were thought to exist in the system, with three of them thought to be relatively certain to exist.
 However, multiple subsequent studies showed that the other proposed planets in the system were likely to be artifacts of noise and stellar activity, cutting the number of confirmed planets down to two.
 While one analysis did find some evidence for a third planet, Gliese 667 Cd with a period of about 90 days, but was unable to confirm it, other studies found that that specific signal very likely originates from the stellar rotation.
-Thus, despite its inclusion in a list of planet candidates in a 2019 preprint, it is unlikely that Gliese 667 Cd exists.
+Thus, despite its inclusion in a list of planet candidates in a 2019 preprint (never accepted for publication as of 2024), it is unlikely that Gliese 667 Cd exists.